 Warmer temperatures quickly melted the snow and ice, and within days it was like it had never happened.

 Only it did, and I realized how vulnerable we are to poor energy policy decisions at the state government level and extreme weather due to climate change.

 Spring weather arrives early in Austin.
 I began to feel more optimistic as leaves appeared on trees and flowers bloomed.

-I bought a few new shirts and jumped back on the dating apps, which I'd abandoned in 2020.
+I bought a few new shirts and returned to the dating apps I'd abandoned in 2020.